 A Grand Chapter or Executive Committee of Gamma Iota Sigma was formed from the original fraternity planning committee, appointed by the Griffith Foundation.

 The first Grand Chapter President was Warren L. Weeks, then a Griffith Foundation trustee.
-It was his commitment to the concept of a national student organization that lead to the eventual formation of Gamma Iota Sigma.
-(There currently exists a Warren L. Weeks, Sr. Scholarship presented each year to a student member.
+It was his commitment to the concept of a national student organization that led to the eventual formation of Gamma Iota Sigma.
+(There currently exists a Warren L. Weeks, Sr. Scholarship, presented each year to a student member.
 Nominations for the award are made by local chapters.)

 The rationale behind establishing a national student organization, as envisioned by the founders was: